OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 :::

 :::warning
-**Warning:** our existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) is **not supported** for migrations to cloud instances due to configuration differences between On-Premise and Cloud installations.
+**Warning:** our existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) is **not supported** for migrations to cloud instances due to configuration differences between self-hosted and cloud installations.
 :::

 ## Migrating to Octopus Cloud